Parsons Sun: The Parsons Eclipse

 The Parsons Eclipse was founded on April 9, 1874, when an Dr. J. H. Lamb bought the Parsons Weekly Herald following its bankruptcy.
 Dr. Lamb had been a surgeon in the American Civil War.
 The paper had a conservative bias, and frequently feuded with the more liberal Parsons Sun, and the two papers regularly attempted tried to undermine each other's reliability.
 In 1878 the paper took up a daily schedule and such changed its name to The Parsons Daily Eclipse, though the Sunday edition kept the name of The Parsons Eclipse.
 Eventually his son, Celsus Lamb took over, and turned the newspaper into a daily in 1981.
 Despite the paper doing well financially, when Celsus Lamb died in 1922, the paper would also close.

 Printing

 While the online site is updated daily, the Parsons Sun prints twice a week on Tuesdays and Fridays, with home delivery.
 The circulation of the newspaper is 2,632, and prints in six columns.
-Leagle notices are published in the Parsons Sun.
+Legal notices are also published in the Parsons Sun.

-Along with printing a newspaper, the Parsons Sun prints a yearly community guide for the city of Parsons, along with other special interest publications for the community.
-The Parsons Sun also prints its sister newspaper The Chanute Tribune.
+Along with printing a newspaper, the Parsons Sun produces a yearly community guide for the city of Parsons, along with other special interest publications for the community.
+The Parsons Sun also printed its sister newspaper The Chanute Tribune.
+In November 2023 the Parsons Sun shut down it printing press and moved its printing operations to Independence.